ffcro3/MIDI_Music_Generator/README.md

 ## 🎶 Unleash Your Inner Liquid Funk Producer! 🚀

-Welcome to the **Liquid Funk Music Generator**, a desktop application designed to spark your creativity and accelerate your music production workflow.
+Welcome to the **MIDI Funk Music Generator**, a desktop application designed to spark your creativity and accelerate your music production workflow.
 Ever wanted to quickly sketch out a full Liquid Funk track, complete with groovy basslines, ethereal pads, melodic leads, and tight drums?
 This tool is your answer!

 Built with Python and `tkinter` for the GUI, `mido` for MIDI manipulation, and `pygame` for real-time playback, this generator allows you to create MIDI compositions with customizable parameters and instantly hear your ideas come to life.
 Whether you're a seasoned producer looking for fresh inspiration or a beginner eager to explore music theory in action, this project is built for you.